madetech/learn/README.md

 # Recognition

-A growing set of assessments, with associated animal stickers, to recognise knowledge in particular skills.
+These assessments are the first step on our shared path to mastery.

+With carefully designed assessments that are aimed to ensure a strong set of practical skills, we want to recognise progress of note towards mastery.

 * [Test Driven Development](./core-skills/tdd/README.md)
-* Web Application Development with React
+* Web Application Development with React _coming soon..._
-* Frontend Development
+* Frontend Development _coming soon..._